setjet/SICP/README.md

 # Structure and Interpretation of Computer Programs
-Playing around with Scheme while reading the classic CS SICP book
+Playing around with Scheme while reading the classic CS Structure and Interpretation of Computer Programs (SICP) book